wvmitchell/git-flow-practice/README.md

 ‘ What makes the lamb love Walt so ?’
    The eager children cry—
-‘ O, Mary loves the lamb, you know,’
+‘ O, Walt loves the lamb, you know,’
    The Teacher did reply ;—
 ‘ And you each gentle animal
    In confidence may bind,